Harvested Grapes: Frozen pails and or drums available for purchase unless listed as sold out.

-- Plum Ridge Merlot (almost sold out)
+- Plum Ridge Merlot (sold out) was harvested

-- Plum Ridge Cabernet Franc
+- Plum Ridge Cabernet Franc was harvested

-- Columbia Gorge Syrah
+- Columbia Gorge Syrah Rose was harvested

-- Plum Ridge Petite Sirah
+- Plum Ridge Petite Sirah was harvested

 - Plum Ridge Zinfandel (sold out)